1. What's pixel?

 It seems theoretical and abstract, right?
 So now I will give an example to make it one hundred times easier for you.
-Just look at the picture below, it’s Eiffel Tower and Bridge Diamond Painting.
-At the left corner, you can see the leaves with only red color and maybe yellow between the leaves, right?
+Have a look at the picture below.
+In the left corner, you can see the leaves with only red color and maybe yellow between the leaves, right?

 For small size (50cm and below) canvas, we will zoom in on it like this, now you can see at the pixel level, there’re more colors added: dark red, light red, white, brown, etc.